Therese-Dahlberg/TrajGenAvo_NMPC_OpEn_v2/README.md

 ```

 To use CGAL with python the [python bindings](https://github.com/CGAL/cgal-swig-bindings) are used.
 Install these and move them to the correct location via the following commands.
 Note that these assume that this assumes that Formation-control-of-autonomous-transportation-robots is placed under ```Documents```.
-Make sure to have your path variables of python set and have the python-dev distribution installed as well.
+Make sure to have your path variables of python set and to have the python-dev distribution installed as well.
 ```
 cd Documents
 git clone https://github.com/cgal/cgal-swig-bindings &&\